Havoc Demon Hunter DPS Rotation, Cooldowns, and Abilities — The War Within (11.1.0)

 7. Cast Chaos Strike Icon Chaos Strike.

-8. Cast Throw Glaive Icon Throw Glaive to fill.
+8. Cast Throw Glaive Icon Throw Glaive or Fel Rush Icon Fel Rush to fill.

-The majority of tools you make use of in single-target apply directly to AoE, with the exception of Annihilation Icon Annihilation / Chaos Strike Icon Chaos Strike which fall to the bottom of the priority.
+The majority of tools you make use of in single-target apply directly to AoE, with the exception of Annihilation Icon Annihilation / Chaos Strike Icon Chaos Strike which fall much further down the priority.
 Your focus depends on which key AoE talents you have taken, and notes based on your selection in the talent switches are:

-• Immolation Aura Icon Immolation Aura pulls a lot more weight in AoE due to the number of talents focused around it on the right side.
+• Immolation Aura Icon Immolation Aura is a core component of AoE.
 The biggest of these is Ragefire Icon Ragefire, and when playing this you need to be aware of the expiry time to make sure it hits targets.

 2.